 - Community Engagement Teach-in

 - Decision Making

 The membership of the Community Governance Body—selected by a Selection Committee made up of community organizers and healers—will be in alignment with the Prioritizing Inclusion and Humanizing EquityTM principles of the Fund.
 The body will be made up of individuals directly impacted by racialized oppression.
 Insights from the initial community design process and from ongoing community engagement will inform the selection of Community Governance members.

 The Community Governance Body shall be made up of 9-15 members.
 They will be approved by the Racial Healing + Justice Fund Selection Committee after an application and interview process.
-The term length will be 12 months from January to December 2022.
+The term length will be 12 months from March 2022 to February 2023.
 Each Board member can serve up to two consecutive terms.
-Members are required to attend three orientation meetings held in January and February with monthly recurring meetings occurring afterward.
+Members are required to attend two orientation meetings held in March with monthly recurring meetings occurring afterward.
 The Board members will also participate in two Working Groups that focus on community input and the granting process.

 Honorarium and Stipends